vigoren-uw/embsys310/assignment05/00-Problems.md

 c.
 Share a screen shot of the local variables inside of “main” after the function swap_pointer() returns showing the values of the pointers and what they are pointing to (similar to the picture below).

-Screen shot below and in 02-divAsm-tera_term_output.JPG:
+Screen shot below and in 01-stack_pointer-after_call.JPG:
 ![Disassembly screenshot](https://github.com/vigoren-uw/embsys310/blob/main/assignment05/01-stack_pointer-after_call.JPG)

 2. Create a new file divAsm.s and add the file to the same HelloWorld project above.

 d.
 Add a comment for every statement in your assembly function code.

-	- fuction and all comments are in file 02-divAsm-divAsm-Copy.s
+	- Fuction and all comments are in file 02-divAsm-divAsm-Copy.s

 e.
 Invoke divAsm() inside of your main function in main.c

-	- fuction called in 02-divAsm-main-Copy.c
+	- Fuction called in 02-divAsm-main-Copy.c

 f.
 Run your program on the board and capture a snapshot image of the output from TeraTerm showing the result of the divAsm.